-Section 2.
+Section 3.
 How Composed.
 The membership of the League of Women Voters shall be composed of Voting members and Associate members.
-Any person who subscribes to the purposes and policy of the League may become a member upon payment of dues. conforming amendment to LWVUS membership bylaws.
+Any person who subscribes to the purposes and policy of the League may become a member upon payment of dues.

-ARTICLE IV

-Board of Directors
+ARTICLE IV As amended May 2021 Board of Directors